ArchiveBox/ArchiveBox/README.md

 Save an archived copy of all websites you star.
 Outputs browsable html archives of each site, a PDF, a screenshot, and a link to a copy on archive.org, all indexed in a nice html file.

-(Powered by the [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.)
-NEW: Also submits each link to save on archive.org!

 ![](screenshot.png)

 ## Quickstart